hbowie/NotenikMkdown/Mkdown Parser Tests/Mistaken Reference Link.md

 [Notenik][]

-If you want to learn more about Noteni, visit [Notenik.net][notenik]
+If you want to learn more about Notenik, visit [Notenik.net][notenik]

 [Notenik]: https://notenik.net